Ferns & Focus

 Ficus pumila

 Ficus pumila, commonly known as the Creeping Fig, is a charming and vigorous evergreen climbing vine native to East Asia.
-It is highly prized for its small, heart-shaped juvenile leaves that create a dense, green carpet when allowed to trail or climb.
-As the plant matures, it develops larger, leathery adult foliage.
-This plant is an excellent choice for hanging baskets, terrariums, or as a wall cover in indoor settings.
+It is highly grown for its small, heart-shaped juvenile leaves that create a dense, green carpet when allowed to trail or climb.
+Give it bright, indirect light, higher humidity, and steady moisture in a planter with drainage holes.

 ☀️